emeraldonion/emeraldonion.github.io/donate/index.markdown

 <p>Emerald Onion is a U.S. 501(c)(3) nonprofit, tax ID #82-2009438.
 Contributions are tax deductible as allowed by law.
 Thank you!</p>

-As of Q4 2021, all of Emerald Onion's Tor relays are hosted in downtown Seattle in the Westin data center.
-All relays are dual-stack IPv6/v4, run on Emerald Onion's owned and operated AMD Epyc (7402P) hardware, and run either HardenedBSD 13 or Ubuntu 22.04 server.

 # PayPal Giving Fund

 This is our preferred method because we receive 100% of the donated amount (no fees!)